 The Admissions Committee views a solid and broad undergraduate experience to be crucial preparation for successful completion of the veterinary curriculum.
 When evaluating an applicant, the Admissions Committee considers both academic and non-cognitive qualities which may include a personal interview.
 When evaluating an applicant's academic qualities the Admissions Committee members ask themselves: How likely is it that the applicant will be able to successfully complete our rigorous, science based veterinary curriculum?
-Answering this question begins by considering the applicant's academic indices including cumulative GPA, science GPA, math GPA, last 45 semester hour (or last 60 quarter hour) GPA, DVM program science and math prerequisite GPA, grades in upper division science courses, course load per semester, major and academic institution, advanced degrees, Graduate Record Examination (GRE) scores, and record of academic honors, scholarships, etc.
+Answering this question begins by considering the applicant's academic indices including cumulative GPA, science GPA, last 45 semester hour (or last 60 quarter hour) GPA, DVM program science and math prerequisite GPA, grades in upper division science courses, course load per semester, major and academic institution, advanced degrees, and record of academic honors, scholarships, etc.